Craft Stick Story Elements

 - Have students continue until all the story element sticks have been used.

-- Circulate and listen.
+- Circulate and listen to their discussions.
 Offer suggestions where needed.

 - Review the key terms and relate them to Leo the Late Bloomer.